nodejs/nan/README.md

 Native Abstractions for Node.js
 ===============================

-**A header file filled with macro and utility goodness for making add-on development for Node.js easier across versions 0.8, 0.10 and 0.11, and eventually 0.12.**
+**A header file filled with macro and utility goodness for making add-on development for Node.js easier across versions 0.8, 0.10 and 0.12 as well as io.js.**

-***Current version: 1.6.2***
+***Current version: 1.7.0***

 *(See [CHANGELOG.md](https://github.com/rvagg/nan/blob/master/CHANGELOG.md) for complete ChangeLog)*